sadeghi-aa/spam_deleter/README.md

 3- Reply to a member's message with /del command.

-4- Their message and your command will be deleted by the bot.
+4- Their message will be deleted by the bot.

 5- A warning message mentioning the spammer will be sent to the group.
 (You can replace the warning text with your preferred message)

-Note 1: If a non-admin user replies /del to a message, their message will be deleted and ignored.

-Note 2: If an admin tries to delete another admin's message, it will be considered a mistake and will be ignored.
+6- Your /del command will also be deleted to clean up.

+Note: A /del command will be ignored in these cases:

+1- If it doesn't reply to any message.

+2- If a non-admin member uses it.

+3- If it's used for deleting another member's message.